 Here we find large social areas as well as six bedrooms and five bathrooms.

 You enter the property from a large front terrace with sea view.
 A huge lounge with open fire welcomes you.
-On this floor you also find the fitted kitchen with seating, a bathroom with shower, a bathroom with tub and three spacious bedrooms, one with sea view and two with mountain view.
+On this floor, you also find the fitted kitchen with seating, a bathroom with shower, a bathroom with tub and three spacious bedrooms, one with sea view and two with mountain view.

 The basement floor/garage is spacious, tiled and in good condition.
 Here is also a bathroom.

-The property has central heating, town water plus a 100.000 liter tank for collecting rain water.
+The property has central heating, town water plus a 100.000-liter tank for collecting rainwater.
 Solar panels are installed for water heating.

-Here we are just about a kilometer from famous Cava Grande, well-visited by tourists.
+Here we are just about a kilometer from the famous Cava Grande, well-visited by tourists.
 The location is well suited for tourist activities.
 To Avola and sandy beaches is a 15 minutes drive.

-Nearest airport is Catania, an hours drive from the property.
+The nearest airport is Catania, an hours drive from the property.
 To beautiful Syracuse is around half an hour.

 There are some cities in the world whose names are loaded with a mystical, not to say mythical, charge.
 Names like Timbuktu, Samarkand, and Alexandria.
 In Europe there is a shortage of cities with this aura, they tend to be already fully explored and exploited by the time you get to them.
 Syracuse is the exception.